Tel Aviv named as world's most expensive city to live in

 The survey found Tel Aviv was the second most expensive city for alcohol and transport, fifth for personal care items, and sixth for recreation.

+"Tel Aviv will become increasingly more expensive, just as the entire country is becoming more expensive," he said.

+"The fundamental problem is that in Israel there is no alternative metropolitan centre.
+In the United States, there is New York, Chicago, Miami and so on.
+In Britain, there's Greater London, Manchester and Liverpool.
+There you can move to another city if the cost of living is too onerous."

-Last year, Paris, Zurich and Hong Kong shared joint first place.
+Last year, Paris, Zurich and Hong Kong shared joint first place in the EIU's survey.
 Zurich and Hong Kong were fourth and fifth this year, followed by New York, Geneva, Copenhagen, Los Angeles and Osaka.

-The cheapest cities are mainly in the Middle East and Africa.
-But Tehran climbed the most in the rankings, jumping from 79th to 29th, as US economic sanctions reinstated three years ago continued to cause shortages of goods and rising import prices in Iran.
+Tehran climbed the most in the rankings, jumping from 79th to 29th, as US economic sanctions continued to cause shortages of goods and rising import prices in Iran.

-Rome saw the biggest drop in the rankings, falling from 32nd to 48th place, after sharp falls in local grocery and clothing prices.

 The EIU said the rankings continued to be sensitive to shifts brought about by the coronavirus pandemic.